griffy/griffy.github.com/_posts/2012-1-26-how-is-project-formed-how-ruby-get-wretten.markdown

     $ ...
     $ Doctor
-    $ Herp
+    $ Derp

 I think we should give users 3 chances to say the right thing!
 So, a poorly-communicated exchange should go something like this:

     $ *knock knock*
-    $ MATT DAMON!
+    $ What's it?
-    $ I don't think you meant to say "MATT DAMON!".
+    $ I don't think you meant to say "When's it?".
 Let's try that again.
     $ *knock knock*
-    $ FUCK OFF
+    $ Why's that?
-    $ I don't think you meant to say "FUCK OFF".
+    $ I don't think you meant to say "Why's that?".
 Let's try that again.
     $ *knock knock*
-    $ I SAID LEAVE
+    $ When's this?
     $ I gave you 3 chances, and you still ruined the joke!

-Hint: Doing the same thing over and over...
+Tip: Doing the same thing over and over...
 I think there's a construct for that...

-SuperHint: How many .times do I have to tell you to look things up yourself!
+ProTip: How many .times do I have to tell you to look things up yourself!

 When you've added that functionality, save the file as part2.rb

-## Part 3 aka An Entirely Different Project
+### Part 3 aka An Entirely Different Project

 Use as many control statements (if statements, case statements, loops) and functions as you can for this one.
 If you think a section of code is redundant, it probably is.
 Make it a function.
 If you find yourself calling the same function over and over, try a loop.
 The more you do this, the more you get a feel for what makes sense and actually improves the code and its readability.
 If you have a function that calls one line of code, that's probably an unnecessary function.
 Though it might read better, and sometimes that increase in readability is worth the trade-off.
 Figure it out yo damn self!